jamesmorgan/docs/userDocumentation/limitations.md

 ## Current Trust Assumptions

-While the underlying protocol is completely noncustodial, there are trust assumptions to the Dai Card implementation which we want to make explicit.
+While the underlying protocol is completely noncustodial, there are trust assumptions which we want to make explicit.
 We are actively addressing these assumptions, so expect this section to change over the next few months.

 ### You don’t always have access to your state